ksu-cs-textbooks/cis400/content/D-milestones-u21/04-milestone-2.md

 * You need to follow the style laid out in the [C# Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions)

-* Create classes that reflect the given UML (in the projects' _Documentation_ folder.)
+* Create classes that reflect the specifications given below

-  * Create enum classes
+  * Create specialty dog classes

+  * Create Drink class

-  * Create entrée classes
+  * Create DrinkFlavor Enum

 * All classes should be declared in their respective namespace (see below)

-* All files should have

 ### Assignment requirements: